StevenBlack/vocab/million-dollar-words.md

 ### serendipity
 Serendipity is something wonderful that happens suddenly and unexpectedly, such as bumping into a dear friend 1,000 miles from home just after you've lost your traveler's checks.

+### serial position effect
+Cognitive bias: Serial-position effect is the tendency of a person to recall the first and last items in a series best, and the middle items worst.

 ### serry